 Paying off student loan debt?
 You’re not alone — more than 44 million Americans have student loan debt.1 If you’ve made an investment in your education and now want to make an investment in your next home, you might be wondering what your options are.
-At Better, we strive to make homeownership accessible and affordable for all Americans, including those with student debt.
+At Better Mortgage, we strive to make homeownership accessible and affordable for all Americans, including those with student debt.
 As you explore the possibility of homeownership, here are some things to keep in mind.

 How will mortgage lenders consider my student debt?